cargo-limit/cargo-limit/README.md

 # cargo-fatal
-Ignore all warnings if there are errors
+Cargo wrapper that ignores all warnings if there is any error

 ## Installation
 ```
-cp cargo-* ~/.cargo/bin
+cargo install cargo-fatal
 ```

 ## Usage